-The main reason to buy a MicroShots blaster is just to have it as a collectors item.
+The main reason to buy a MicroShots gun is to have it as a collector’s item.
 For a Nerf fan, they’re fun souvenirs to add to the collection.

 1. Nerf MicroShots N-Strike Elite Stryfe

 This is a miniature version of the N-Strike Elite Stryfe that came out in 2013.
-This means that all the components you’re seeing, such as the magazine attachment, are all cosmetic.
+This means that all the components you’re seeing, such as the magazine attachment, are cosmetic.

-This blaster comes packaged with two Elite Darts.
+This blaster comes packaged with two Elite darts.